leandrovarela/CRUD_iniciate/README.md

 # CRUD_iniciate

-Beginning of learning a Crud
+This project is an example of a phone book, to apply logical concepts using React .

 # Iniciate Node Express